codefellows/seattle-iOS-401d8/03-instagram-clone/class-12/README.md

  - As a developer, I want to utilize UIKit to build out an application to help work towards a better understanding of Apple's primary UI framework.
  - As a user, I want to be able to filter the selected images to style them in different and creative ways.
  - As a user, I want to be able to save my filtered images to the cloud, to be able to view them on multiple devices.
+ - As a developer, I want to add animations to my application, to provide some surprise and delight to retain users.

 ## Technical Requirements
 * Create `Post` Model Object.